bastikr/sphinx-julia/doc/juliadomain.rst

         Detailed explanation of everything.

-Also more complicated signatures are no problem and also most of the roles defined for the python domain can be used allowing for a nice description of the parameters.
+Also more complicated signatures are possible and also most of the roles defined for the python domain can be used allowing for a nice description of the parameters.
 E.g.

 .. epigraph::